Esplanadi

 Esplanadi (Esplanaden), colloquially known as Espa, is an esplanade and urban park in downtown Helsinki, Finland, situated between the Erottaja square and the Market Square.
 It is bordered on its northern and southern sides by the Pohjoisesplanadi (Norra Esplanaden, North Esplanadi) and Eteläesplanadi (Södra Esplanaden, South Esplanadi) streets, respectively.
 Aleksanterinkatu runs parallel to Esplanadi.
 Esplanadi is well known as a popular walking area, and street performances are also often held in the park.

-The origins of Esplanadi Park date back to the early 19th century, when visions for the reconstruction of Helsinki began to take form.
-Its layout, with the distinctive twin rows of trees, was first outlined in Johan Albreht Ehrenström's town plan, which won the approval of Emperor Alexander I of Russia in 1817.
-Designed by the architect Carl Ludwig Engel, the park was originally opened in 1818.

-Planting along the central Esplanade commenced in 1826 with avenues of maple and elm, setting in motion the gradual transformation of the area into a grand urban promenade.
-In the early 1880s, the park reached completion with the creation of Runeberg Esplanade.
-By 1885, the central axis gained both its defining name and its monument, dedicated to Finland's national poet, Johan Ludvig Runeberg.

-Over the decades, city gardeners turned the park into Helsinki's most celebrated stage for seasonal plantings.
-At the dawn of the 20th century, Esplanadi stood as a model of landscape artistry in Finland, where the plant selections astonished visitors with their variety - ranging from the familiar to the exotic, including cacti, succulents, and even palms.

-From early on, cafés and restaurants have been part of the life of the park.
-The fortunes of the Swedish Theatre and of the restaurant Kappeli have in turn shaped the character of Teatteriesplanadi and Kappeliesplanadi.
 In 1827, Engels Teater (the predecessor of the Swedish Theatre), the first theatre building in Helsinki, also designed by Engel, was erected in a corner of the park.